 It certainly looks comprehensive and scientific, yet no statistician would consider this a credible methodology for accurately measuring public sentiment over time.
 There are many reasons why residents might not officially complain about aircraft noise, the most obvious being that they might not know who to contact, or they might believe (correctly) that complaining will make no difference.
 Regarding the latter, it may be that they have already complained in the past, and have simply given up.
 I spoke to residents who were not counted in Phoenix-Mesa Gateway’s survey simply because these residents contacted the operators of the offending aircraft directly instead of contacting the airport.
 Ultimately, the methodology used by airports suffers from massive undercoverage; the low non-probabilistic sample sizes are highly unlikely to accurately represent the sentiment of millions of residents, and a few missed complaints can significantly alter the results.

 This is not to say that airports shouldn’t track complaints or that such metrics have no value; a sudden dramatic increase likely corresponds to some significant change at the airport, as when Sky Harbor went from receiving a few hundred complaints in 2013 to tens of thousands by 2016—all due to NextGen flight path changes that involved no public notice or input.
 However, while residents who complain are likely representative of a much larger group, the reverse isn’t necessarily the case: that residents who don’t complain don’t have issues.
+An absence of evidence is not evidence of absence.
 Yet this is exactly what airports claim, and their conclusions assume that residents with noise issues will continue complaining month after month, year after year, even though such complaints result in no substantive action.

 So why do airports measure public sentiment this way?
 Certainly there are economic considerations.
 It’s cheap.
 It’s easy.
 It’s passive rather than active.
 There’s historical precedent; it’s how they’ve always done it.
 But most of all, it does exactly what it’s designed to do: significantly underrepresent noise issues in the community.
 It has the veneer of science without actually being scientific.
 If airports were serious about gauging public sentiment, they would at the very least actively reach out and contact a random sample of those who already complained to ask if there are still noise issues.
 It wouldn’t be a tremendous burden to make a few dozen phone calls every year to see if public sentiment truly corresponds with the conclusions drawn from their complaint metrics.
 If airports were truly serious about aviation-based noise pollution, they would commission independent periodic statistical surveys.
 Even one such survey would provide a baseline with which to attenuate the conclusions drawn from their voluntary complaint methodology.